 Is This The Best Omega Speedmaster Chronoscope?
-Introducing The Bronze Gold Reference
+Introducing The Bronze Gold Version

 No less than 7 different variations of the recently introduced 43mm Omega Speedmaster Chronoscope can be found in the Omega catalog.
-I had the opportunity to have some hands-on time with the Speedmaster Chronoscope in bronze gold last week, the watch with reference 3220.127.116.11.10.001.
+I had the opportunity to have some hands-on time with the Speedmaster Chronoscope in Bronze Gold last week, the watch with reference 3126.96.36.199.10.001.
 As I already did an in-depth overview of the steel models, you won’t find many differences in terms of functionality and dimensions, but this model provides quite a different wearing experience.
 Plus, the looks alone make the Bronze Gold Omega Speedmaster Chronoscope worth talking about!

 Of course, it makes sense that Omega doesn’t create a new alloy for just one watch.
 I simply did not see this alloy coming for the Speedmaster.
-And truth to be told, the bronze-gold looks incredible with the oxidized bronze dial and the brown ceramic bezel.
-The 18K bronze gold PVD leaf-shaped hands and Arabic numerals perfectly match the color of the case.
+And truth be told, the bronze-gold looks incredible with the oxidized bronze dial and the brown ceramic bezel.
+The 18K Bronze Gold PVD leaf-shaped hands and Arabic numerals perfectly match the color of the case.
 The brown reverse panda dial has two silvery-white sub-dials featuring the snail-like track of the telemeter and pulsometer in a golden tone.
 The track with the Arabic numerals also has a circular grain motif, to create extra depth.
-The configuration or design of the dial is similar for all the Speedmaster Chronoscope models but does look a bit more vintage-inspired in this bronze gold version.
-It comes fitted with a brown two-stitch leather strap and a bronze gold pin buckle, to match the Speedmaster’s case.
+The configuration or design of the dial is similar for all the Speedmaster Chronoscope models but does look a bit more vintage-inspired in this Bronze Gold version.
+It comes fitted with a brown two-stitch leather strap and a Bronze Gold pin buckle, to match the Speedmaster’s case.